 Black N’ Blue is one of those bands that you just simply have to scratch your head as to why they never hit the top.
 The band had top-notch talent and delivered four great albums for Geffen records.
 Guitarist Tommy Thayer would later go on to replace Ace Frehley in KISS.
 The demos that led to their debut album were produced by none other than Don Dokken.
 Every song on this album was great and should have cemented the band as the next big thing.
 The band reached the pinnacle of their success with MTV airplay for the song “I’ll Be There For You”.
 The band still performs live and still releases new albums, albeit without Tommy Thayer.

 Cold Sweat – Break Out

 Notable for featuring former Keel guitarist Marc Ferrari.
-Cold Sweat were poised to achieve fame and fortune.
-Featuring a then unknown vocalist, Rory Cathey, the band often brought comparisons to Dokken.
+Cold Sweat was poised to achieve fame and fortune.
+Featuring a then-unknown vocalist, Rory Cathey, the band often brought comparisons to Dokken.
 With outstanding vocals, and a guitar virtuoso, the comparison to Dokken was easy to see.
 Unfortunately, the band failed to reach the mainstream heavy metal and rock crowd in terms of taking the next step to the top.
-Break Out is currently out of print and is a sought after collector’s item by metal fans.
+Break Out is currently out of print and is a sought-after collector’s item by metal fans.
 Marc Ferrari has recently written a children’s book and Cathey now fronts the band “The Fifth”